2024ecdeekshithagjc-bit/Experiment-no2/README.md

 ### Input Signal
 The input voltage is defined as:

-SINE(0.8 10m 1000)
+SINE(0.81 10m 1000)

 Where:

-0.8 V = DC offset
+0.81 V = DC offset
 10 mV = Amplitude of the input signal
 1000 Hz = Frequency of the signal
 ### Circuit Operation
+The given circuit operates as a Common Source (CS) amplifier with source degeneration and an active load using CMOS transistors.
+In this configuration, the NMOS transistor (M1) acts as the main amplifying device, while the PMOS transistor (M2) functions as an active load.
+The circuit is properly biased using DC voltage sources to ensure that both transistors operate in the saturation region, which is necessary for amplification.
-The input signal is applied to the gate of the NMOS transistor (M2).
-Variations in the input voltage change the gate-to-source voltage (VGS) of M2.
-This variation controls the drain current flowing through M2.
+When an input signal is applied to the gate of the NMOS transistor, it causes a variation in the gate-to-source voltage (Vgs).
+This variation directly affects the drain current (Id) flowing through M1.
+As the input voltage increases, the drain current increases, and as the input decreases, the drain current decreases.
-The PMOS transistor (M1) acts as an active load, providing a nearly constant current and improving voltage gain.
-The output voltage (Vout) is measured at the node between M1 and M2.
-Output Behavior
-When Vin increases, the NMOS conducts more current, causing Vout to decrease.
-When Vin decreases, the NMOS conducts less current, causing Vout to increase.
-This results in an inverted amplified output signal.

-### Source Degeneration
-The 1kΩ resistor connected to the source of M2 provides:

-Improved linearity
-Bias stability
-Reduced distortion
-### THEORY :
-Circuit Components
-The circuit consists of the following main components:

-NMOS transistor acting as the amplifying device
-PMOS transistor acting as the active load
-Source degeneration resistor (Rs)
-Bias voltage (VB) for proper transistor operation Output node taken from the drain terminal
-PMOS Active Load
-Instead of using a passive resistor as the load, a PMOS transistor is used as an active load.
-The PMOS transistor provides a higher output resistance compared to a conventional resistor, which helps in increasing the voltage gain of the amplifier.

-Using a PMOS transistor as a load also makes the circuit more suitable for integrated circuit (IC) implementation, since large resistors consume significant chip area.

-### Source Degeneration
+The PMOS transistor, acting as a load, converts these current variations into corresponding voltage variations at the output node.
+Since the PMOS provides a relatively high effective resistance, even small changes in current result in significant changes in output voltage.

-A source resistor (Rs) is connected to the source of the NMOS transistor.
+The resistor connected at the source of the NMOS introduces source degeneration, which enhances the stability of the circuit, improves linearity, and reduces distortion by providing negative feedback.
-This configuration is known as source degeneration.

-The resistor introduces negative feedback into the circuit.
-When the current through the NMOS increases, the voltage drop across Rs also increases, which reduces the effective gate-to-source voltage (Vgs).
-This helps control the current flowing through the transistor.
-Effects of Source Degeneration
-The source degeneration resistor provides several advantages:

-Improves the linearity of the amplifier
-Helps stabilize the operating (bias) point
-Reduces signal distortion
-Slightly reduces the overall voltage gain
+The output is taken from the common node between M1 and M2.
+Due to the nature of operation, the circuit produces an inverted output, meaning that an increase in input voltage results in a decrease in output voltage, and vice versa.Thus, the circuit effectively performs voltage amplification with improved gain and stability compared to a simple resistive-load CS amplifier.

 ### Design Calculations :
 ### 1. Drain Current (ID)
 For the NMOS transistor operating in saturation region: